shsagir/play-area-sync/docs/local-development.md

 ## Problem

 fortrabbit [Apps](app) are made for production (live) or staging (review).
-They are not well suited for online development.
+They are not well suited for online-only development.
 The deployment is fast but still takes too long when developing rapid changing aspects of your App.
 Also, it is never a good idea to have your live application display errors and debugging informations.

 ## Solution

-Set up a local PHP development environment so that your Apps can run on your local machine as well as remote on the fortrabbit.
-Our workflow is to run every live App locally under `{{app-name}}.dev`, while `{{app-name}}.frb.io` runs on fortrabbit, of course.
+Set up a local PHP development environment so that your Apps can run on your local machine.
+Developing locally is by far the fastest way to see changes.
+Also, this way, you always have an up-to-date backup of your code.

+Browse and test your websites and web applications in the browser before deploying them to fortrabbit.
+Our workflow is to run the App locally under `{{app-name}}.dev`, while it runs under `{{app-name}}.frb.io` on fortrabbit.
 To make this happen you need to have some open source software running:

 * **Apache** – the webserver
 * **MySQL** – the database - [see dedicated article](/mysql) on remote usage
 * **PHP** – the server side scripting language
 * **Git** – the version control - [see dedicated article](/git)
 * **Composer** – the dependency manager for PHP - [see below](#toc-composer)

+A local PHP development environment is key for a successful App lifetime management and continuous deployment, not only on fortrabbit.
+With all of our install guides we expect you to have this.

 ## Setup